aws-observability/aws-otel-lambda/sample-apps/python-lambda/README.md

 ***

 ## Getting started
-To play AOT auto-instrumentation in Python3.8 Lambda Runtime, user needs 2 steps: 1. get the AOT layer; 2. enable AOT in Lambda function.
+To play AOT auto-instrumentation in Python3.8 Lambda Runtime, user needs 2 steps: 1.
+Build the Lambda layer; 2.
+Enable auto-instrumentation for your Lambda function.

-### Step 1.
-Get AOT layer
-Lambda layer is regionalized resource, make sure the AOT layer is at the same region with your Lambda function.

-~~**Option #1 Public Lambda layer(Not ready in preview)**~~

-~~Find public layer ARN in [release note](docs/release-notes/py38.md)~~

-#### Option #2 Build AOT Lambda layer from scratch.
+### Build the Lambda layer

-As a contributor you may want to build everything from scratch
+If you have went though Sample you already have ADOT Lambda layer, skip to the next step **Enable auto-instrumentation for your Lambda function**

 1. Install [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) and [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
 For users have trouble in SAM CLI, see [doc](docs/misc/sam.md).
 2. Run `aws configure` to set aws credential([with administrator permissions](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install-mac.html#serverless-sam-cli-install-mac-iam-permissions)) and default region.
 2. Download this repo